moonrhythm/hime/README.md

 ## Why Framework

-I like net/http but... there are many duplicated code when working on multiple projects, plus no standard.
+I ❤️ net/http but... there are many duplicated code when working on multiple projects, plus no standard.
 Framework creates a standard for developers.

 ### Why Another Framework

-There're many Go framework out there.
+There're many Go frameworks out there.
 But I want a framework that works with any net/http compatible libraries seamlessly.

 For example, you can choose any router, any middlewares, or handlers that work with standard library.

-Other framework don't allow this.
-They have built-in router, framework-specific middlewares.
+That why hime won't ship with any handler exclude router 🙈

 ## Core focus